ArneBachmann/awful/README.md

 ## Coding guidelines
-- When mixing stack with reference variables, prefer variables retrieval over stack duplication
+- When mixing stack with reference variables, prefer variables retrieval over stack duplication for readability
 - Loop functions usually have the form of
     1. variable processing (from stack)
     2. step function definition